mmbman/Katagiri/1984-05-30-Juundo-Shiki-Talk-3.md

 **Archive Issue: The first half of the recording is blank.**

+> 2.
+>
 > The assembly of students in the hall should blend, like milk and water, to support the activity of the way.
 Although now for some period you are guest or host, later you will be buddha ancestors equally throughout time.
 Therefore you should not forget the feeling of gratitude.
 It is rare to meet one another and to practice what is rare to practice.
 This is called the body and mind of buddha-dharma; you will certainly become a buddha ancestor.
 >
-> – From *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.
+> – From “Regulations for the Auxiliary Cloud Hall (Jūundō-shiki)” in *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.

 #### 00:39:21